 What makes WordPress so popular?
 It is free and open-source, which makes it easy to get started with and flexible too.
 There is a massive community of fans and developers, which means that you never have to start from scratch.

-There are tends of thousands of free design themes and plugins you can use to create a site with a beautiful design and any possible feature you can imagine.
+There are tens of thousands of free design themes and plugins you can use to create a site with a beautiful design and any possible feature you can imagine.
 All this saves you tons of development time and money.

 Pretty much anyone can start a website using WordPress within a few minutes.
 And all this without any prior experience needed, without any design or tech know-how.